-The average distance a woman in Africa or Asia walks to get water is 6 km and the weight of water she carries on her head is approximately 20 kg (according to Women's Human Rights net, WHRnet).
+The average distance a woman in Africa or Asia walks to get water is 6 kilometres and the weight of water she carries on her head is approximately 20 kilograms (according to Women's Human Rights net, WHRnet).

-Source 13 Indian woman walking home from the well
+Source 1.2 Indian woman walking home from the well

-ACTIVITY 1.1
+DEVELOPING YOUR UNDERSTANDING 1.1

-- 1 Refer to Source 1.4.
+- 1 Refer to Source 1.3.
 Compare the Earth's land and water area. - 2 Explain why only a limited amount of the Earth's water is available for human use. - 3 Explain the importance of water to all life on Earth.